Payadel/inputs/README.md

 #### Problem 1:

-In some GitHub Actions require variables that can be changed if necessary, which is possible through `workflow_dispatch` inputs.
+Some GitHub Actions require variables that can be changed through `workflow_dispatch` inputs.
 By defining the `workflow_dispatch`, we can execute the GitHub Action manually and specify inputs for it, as well as **set default values** for inputs.

-However, sometimes we need our GitHub Action to run **both** manually with input parameters and with other events, such as pushing to a specific branch.
-The Default values of `workflow_dispatch` only exist when the action is executed * *manually**, and will not be set if the action is executed with other events. it can be difficult to manage inputs in a way that is both convenient and safe.
+However, sometimes we need our GitHub Action to run **both** manually and with other events.
+The Default values of `workflow_dispatch` only exist when the action is executed **manually**, and will not be set if the action is executed with other events. it can be difficult to manage inputs in a way that is both convenient and safe.

-**Solution:** This is where the Inputs GitHub Action comes in.
-With this action, you can manage inputs in a much easier and better way.
+**Solution:** With this action, you can manage inputs in a much easier and better way.
 The action allows you to specify inputs and default values with a simple and convenient `YAML` structure.
 If the action is executed manually, the inputs of `workflow_dispatch` are set in the output.
 However, if there is no input or the action is executed with other events, the default value specified in the action is set in the output.